joshfisidi/pijin/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to help improve Pijin App, please check out our contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to help improve Pijin App, please check out our contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).
 When submitting issues or pull requests, kindly adhere to our code of conduct.

 ---